mishraji55/mailer-update/README.md

 ---

-# Mass Email Sender Tool
+# Mass Email Sender Tool🦊📧

 The **Mass Email Sender Tool** is a web application for sending personalized emails to a large number of recipients efficiently.
 It includes features like email scheduling, personalization tags, email tracking (open rates and click-through rates), and compliance with GDPR and CAN-SPAM regulations.
 ---

 ## Features